tomthorgal/ruby-command-line-twitter-client/README.md

     alias twitter='ruby /your/path/command-line-twitter-client.rb'

-Reload your .profile:
+Reload your .bashrc:

-    source ~/.profile
+    source ~/.bashrc

 ## Usage
 `twitter` => to see usage options